 Tesla Remotely Expanded Car Batteries Near Irma's Path, And Questions Linger

-Tesla owners who were in Hurricane Irma's path in the Southeast recently got an unexpected boost to help them, after the car maker remotely upgraded vehicle batteries to their highest capacity.
+Tesla owners who were in Hurricane Irma's path in the Southeast recently got an unexpected boost to help them, after the carmaker remotely upgraded vehicle batteries to their highest capacity.

 The boost gave customers' cars an extra 30 to 40 miles, but it's also temporary: The batteries will lose their extra juice this weekend.

-The move came at the request of a customer who was worried about traffic and the range between charging stations during a massive evacuation that saw millions of Americans leave their homes in Florida, Georgia, and neighboring states.
+The move came at the request of a customer who was worried about traffic and the range between charging stations during a massive evacuation that saw millions of Americans leave their homes in Florida, Georgia and neighboring states.

-The battery boost applies to Model S and Model X vehicles that were built and sold with 75kWh battery packs — but were software-limited to 60kWh or 70kWh capacities.
-Customers who bought the cars got them for a lower price, with an offer of paying to unlock the remaining battery power later.
+The battery boost applies to Model S and Model X vehicles that were built and sold with 75 kWh battery packs — but were software-limited to 60 kWh or 70 kWh capacities.
+Customers who bought the cars got them at a lower price, with an offer of paying to unlock the remaining battery power later.

 News of the upgrade emerged Saturday, as Florida residents made their final preparations for Hurricane Irma — which hit the state as a Category 4 storm Sunday morning.